ucd-spatial/Datasets/geresid-geo_relatedness_similarity_dataset/README.md

 ### Contents

-The dataset consists of two main files:
+The dataset consists of two main files, both available as tab-separated text (.txt) and MS Excel (.xls):

 * `GeReSiD-dataset-score_means.txt|xls`: mean scores of semantic relatedness/similarity on 50 pairs of geographic terms.
 The relatedness/similarity score is the mean of all human subjects, normalised in range \[0,1\], where 0 means no relatedness/similarity and 1 maximum relatedness/similarity.